saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Talking Kotlin in Java
 - Use "@JvmField" to access property in Kotlin from Java code , as field.
-- Use "@JvmOverloads" to call a Koltin function with default values.
+- Use "@JvmOverloads" to call a Kotlin function with default values.
-- Use "@JvmName" to call a Koltin function with a different name.
+- Use "@JvmName" to call a Kotlin function with a different name.
 - "@JvmName" handles the problem of generics and type erasure.
 - Use "@Throws("IOException::class)" to use use a Kotlin function which throws an exception.